 Why make tamarind paste?

 Although you can buy tamarind paste or concentrate in jars (found in specialty Asian and Indian shops) making your own produces a fresher taste.
-You can have great results with the store bought paste or concentrate, not to mention the convenience, but it’s also harder to come by then the blocks of compressed pulp and not as fresh tasting.
-Think of the difference between fresh lemon or lime juice compared to a bottled version.
-If you can’t find tamarind anywhere you can always order this Thai Taste Tamarind Paste from Amazon.
+You can have great results with the store bought paste or concentrate, not to mention the convenience, but it's also harder to come by then the blocks of compressed pulp and not as fresh tasting.
+If you can't find compressed tamarind in the store you can order it HERE.

 How long will it last?

 Tamarind paste has a long shelf life.
 In the fridge it will last 4-5 weeks and in the freezer for many months.
 Freeze in ice cube trays for convenience, one tablespoon portions to use in sauces, stews, marinades, etc.

 How to make tamarind paste from a block of pulp

 - Remove pulp from package, break up into pieces and place in a bowl with enough room to add water.

 - Mash it with a spoon.